 You only need to adjust the line voltage once per session, or unless you suspect that something may have significantly changed the line voltage (e.g. the central air conditioning cycled on).

 There's a debate about whether you should put a tube in as a load when setting the line adjust.
 If you have the owner's manual, see if it mentions this.
 Hickok says the line adjust should be done without a tube in any of the sockets, because the line adjust had been engineered to work without a load.
 If your tester does not mention this, I would assume the same thing (don't use a tube).

 There should be a book or a roll chart that tells how to set up the machine for a given tube.
 Find the tube you wish to test on the chart.

-Some machines have only one socket for tube base; for instance, there would only be one socket for octal tubes, one for loktals, one for 7-pin miniatures, one for 9-pin minis, etc. Because any number of tubes with different pinouts can go into a single socket, you have to set the controls so that the pins are properly connected: heater pins, plate, cathode, grids, and so forth.
-It's very important to get this right because otherwise, you could put high voltage across elements that aren't meant to take it.
-You could blow the filament, which will ruin the tube outright; you could gas the tube, which won't kill it but may cause it to act erratically in use.
+Some machines have only one socket for tube base; for instance, there would only be one socket for octal tubes, one for loktals, one for 7-pin miniatures, one for 9-pin Novals, etc. Because any number of tubes with different pinouts can go into a single socket, you have to set the controls so that the pins are properly connected: heater pins, plate, cathode, grids, and so forth.
+It's very important to get this right because otherwise you could put high voltage across elements that aren't meant to take it.
+You could blow the filament, which will ruin the tube outright; or you could gas the tube, which won't kill it but may cause it to act erratically in use.
 It is also possible to damage the tester itself.
 This is why you have to set the controls first before you plug in the tube.